AnandaSreekar/team-task-manager/README.md

 Member

 Register with any email
-📌 Highlights
+📌 Key Highlights
-Full-stack architecture with scalable design
+Full-stack scalable architecture
-AI integration for real-world use cases
+AI integration for real-world insights
 Clean UI with production-level polish
 Secure authentication and role management